Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Signatures of Shearless Tori in Gyrokinetic Simulations

 We conclude this section with a brief speculation about the potential mechanism by which shearless transport barriers could lead to the arrest of turbulence propagation.
 In \citet{pratt_dynamics_1986,pratt_meandering_1988} it was proposed that eddy detachment in the Gulf Stream could be understood through the idealized model following the contour dynamics of a single potential vorticity (PV) front.
 The key process that leads to eddy detachment in the model is vortex induction due to the north-south displacement of the PV front.
 The strong PV jump across the jet correspondingly leads to a strong nonlinear vortex flow induced by displacements of the jet, leading to wave breaking and subsequent eddy detachment.
+We remark that this can also be interpreted as a type of reconnection for meandering tori, potentially related to the breakup of shearless tori in dynamical systems models \citep{wurm_meanders_2005}.

 In magnetized plasmas, the PV can be identified with the ion gyrocenter density \citep{mcdevitt_poloidal_2010,gurcan_zonal_2015}.
-Thus, the situation observed in the XGC simulations of a sudden increase in the ion gyrocenter density gradients across the zonal \(E \times B\) jet is closely analogous to the situation of the PV jump across the oceanic jet.
+Thus, the situation observed in the XGC simulations, namely a sudden increase in the ion gyrocenter density gradient across the zonal \(E \times B\) jet, is closely analogous to the situation of the PV jump across the oceanic jet.
 Physically, displacements of the plasma across the \(E \times B\) jet would correspond to a sudden intrusion of lower or higher ion gyrocenter density across the shearless region.
-Since the adiabatic parallel electron response is relevant for the outer core, the expectation would be that this sudden density change would induce significant blob spin \citep{myra_convective_2004}, i.e. vortical \(E \times B\) flow about the blob (or hole) center.
+Since the adiabatic parallel electron response is relevant for the outer core, the expectation would be that this sudden density change would induce significant blob spin \citep{myra_convective_2004}, i.e. vortical \(E \times B\) `eddy' flow about the blob (or hole) center.
 Spin mitigates curvature-induced charge polarization in blobs, which is precisely the process responsible for driving the ITG instability, suggesting a potential physical mechanism for the arrest of turbulence propagation at the shearless region.
 For future work, it may be interesting to use blob seeding experiments in simulations \citep{cheng_transport_2023} to perform controlled numerical experiments to more precisely determine the ways in which shearless regions impact the propagation of turbulence.